MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -EnableThirdPartyAddress
-The EnableThirdPartyAddress parameter specifies whether you're using a third-party product instead of the Microsoft integrated reporting experience.
+The EnableThirdPartyAddress parameter specifies whether you're using a third-party product instead of the Microsoft integrated reporting experience to send messages to the user submissions mailbox.
 Valid values are:

-- $true: The Microsoft integrated reporting experience is disabled in favor of a third-party product for user submissions.
-Set the EnableReportToMicrosoft parameter to the value $false, and use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the custom mailbox.
+- $true: The Microsoft integrated reporting experience is disabled.
+Third-party tools send reported messages to the user submissions mailbox.
+You also need to set the EnableReportToMicrosoft parameter value to $false.
+To create the policy, use the same email address in the ThirdPartyReportAddresses parameter and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
-- $false: You're not using a third-party product for user submissions.
-Set the EnableReportToMicrosoft parameter to the value $true to enable the Microsoft integrated reporting experience.
+- $false: The Microsoft integrated reporting experience is enabled.
+This is the default value.
+Use the EnableReportToMicrosoft parameter to control whether user reported messages are sent to the user submissions mailbox, and whether users can report messages to Microsoft.

+This parameter is required to create the report submission policy only if you set the value to $true (the default value is $false).

 ```yaml
 Type: Boolean